-The Msunduzi Municipality is committed to service the human settlement areas within the Incremental Growth Zone (IG).
-Msunduzi Municipality will focus on providing base infrastructure services to all communities and, over time, incrementally upgrade the services to provide better quality of life.
+Focus on providing base infrastructure services to all communities and, over time, incrementally upgrading the services to provide better quality of life.
 No infrastructure will be provided to illegal occupation of private land.
-Furthermore, the Municipality will have a strong maintenance focus within this Zone and therefore aim to reduce current backlogs.
+Furthermore, the Municipality will have a strong maintenance focus within this Zone.